 The restaurant has been featured in plenty of articles and is super popular.
 You’re pretty much guaranteed a wait, but it’s worth it.
 The food is delicious and budget friendly.
 Don’t forget to sample to your heart’s desire at the salsa bar!

 For pizza, head to Dough Girl.
-They make lots of creative pies, including vegan options, and are open late!
+They make lots of creative pies, including vegan options.
+Plus, they’re open late!